LesFerch/WinSetView/Src/md/Manual.md

 ### Restore

-Select and restore a backup file to return Explorer views to a previous state.
+Select a backup file to return Explorer views to a previous state.

 This button will appear after the first run (i.e. after **Submit** and **OK** has been clicked) with the **Backup** option checked.
 The **Restore** button will bring up a dialog to let you pick a backup file to restore.
 Since it's a standard file dialog, you can use the same interface to delete any unwanted backups by selecting them and right-clicking to get a *Delete* option.

 **IMPORTANT**: The primary purpose of the WinSetView backup and restore is to allow reverting back to a previous state of Explorer folder views.
 Restore can only revert items shown in WinSetView's **Explorer Options** page that correspond to Explorer's Folder Options **View** tab.

-### Load Settings
+### Load Settings (📄)

 (Advanced interface)